Migrate your file share content to Microsoft 365 using the Azure Data Box

 - Use only the StorageAccountName_AzFile folder in the Data Box to copy the data.
 This is because you want the data to end up in an Azure file share, not in block blobs or page blobs.

-Migrating your data to SharePoint Online using SPMT
+Migrating your data to Microsoft 365 using SPMT

-After you receive confirmation from the Azure data team that your data copy has completed, you can now proceed to migrate your data to SharePoint Online.
+After you receive confirmation from the Azure data team that your data copy has completed, you can now proceed to migrate your data to Microsoft 365.
 For best performance and connectivity, we recommend that you create an Azure Virtual Machine (VM).

-- Sign into the Azure portal, and then create a virtual machine.
-Learn how: Quickstart: Create Windows virtual machine in the Azure portal.
+Sign into the Azure portal, and then create a virtual machine.
+To learn how, see Quickstart: Create Windows virtual machine in the Azure portal.

-- Download the SharePoint Migration tool and install it on your Azure VM.
-Download here: SharePoint Migration Tool.
+Download the SharePoint Migration Tool, and install it on your Azure VM.

-- The speed at which data is ingested into SharePoint Online is impacted by several factors, regardless if you have your data already in Azure.
+- The speed at which data is ingested into SharePoint is impacted by several factors, regardless if you have your data already in Azure.
 Understanding these factors will help you plan and maximize the efficiency of your migration.
-For more info, read: SharePoint Online and OneDrive Migration Speed.
+For more info, see SharePoint and OneDrive Migration Speed.